Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Version 1.2 [08.05.2013]
   -Configuration file structure has changed, your old configuration has to be ported to the new version.
+  -Added full intergration support.
+AC will fully integrate if you use the provided custom terraria server (optional).
   -Added Wireless Transmitter Component (Meteorite).
   -Pumps can now be configured using 5 different profiles (default + 4 modifiers).